georgexav/IRC-Translation-Bot/README.md

 ## Usage

+* Step 1: Start LibreTranslate server
+* Step 2: Run Irc Translation Bot

+### Start LibreTranslate server

+Switch to the directory where you installed LibreTranslate and run the _libretranslate_ executable to start the LibreTranslate server.
+If you are starting the server for the first time, language files will be downloaded and this can take a few minutes.

+When the server is running you can check its availability by going to http://localhost:5000 in a browser window.

+### Start Irc Translation Bot

+Switch to the directory containing _irc_client.py_.
+Then type:

 _python irc_client.py [configuration_file_path]_

 The configuration file path can be specified as the first command line argument to the program.
 If no argument is specified on the command line, the program will look for a file named TranslationBotConfig.json in the user's home directory.